 Investigators must keep detailed records of the health and experimental use of animals in their charge.
 The records may be examined at any time by the ACEC or inspectors of the Animal Welfare Unit, NSW DPI.

-Dr Michael Lowry, Chairperson; NSW DPI; Animal Researcher
+Dr Craig Boys, Chairperson; NSW DPI; Animal Researcher

 Mr Joe Pera, Animal Researcher

 Ms Angela Jeppesen, Animal Welfare